jsuto/letrvu/README.md

 ---

-**letrvu** (from French *lettre vue* — "letter seen") is a lightweight, modern webmail client that connects to any standard IMAP/SMTP server.
+**letrvu** ("letter view") is a lightweight, modern webmail client that connects to any standard IMAP/SMTP server.
 No bundled mail server, no PHP, no database required.

 ## Features